Agentic RAG with LangGraph: 25% Better Accuracy, Fewer Calls

 retrieved_docs: list[str]

-iteration: intThe state flows through the graph and accumulates context across iterations.
-Next, define retrieval tools using LangChain’s @tool decorator:
+iteration: intThe state flows through the graph and builds up context across loops.
+Next, define retrieval tools with LangChain’s @tool decorator:

 from langchain_core.tools import tool